sungnga/practice/web-dev/README.md

 **Mongoose populate:**
 - Populate is a method that we can chain on to when querying a model
-- Certain models may only store the references of the child documents from another model.
+- Certain models may only store references to the child documents of other models.
 To retrieve the details of those documents and populate them in the parent model, we chain on the .populate() method
 - In models/farm.js file:
   - First, we want to query the Farm model using the .findOne() method to find a farm by its name
   - If it exists, it will return the info of the farm